ATUKULU (POHA) DOSA OR APPAM WITH VADA CURRY

 Atukulu dosa or Aapam is Sponge dosa is the way we call from the childhood.
 Yah its really very spongy simply melts in your mouth.
 You can call either way, Dosa or Appam.
 You can make it thin or thick as you wish.
 This is wonderful breakfast or dinner menu.
 And any spicy chutney, coconut chutney everything goes very well with this.
 I often do Vada Curry with this Dosa .
-Vada Curry is very very famous dish in Tamil Nadu.
+Vada Curry is very popular dish in Tamil Nadu.
 You will find this in almost all the hotel which is served with Idiyappam, Set dosas..
 It extremely tastes wonderful and its best accompaniment for Idli, Dosa, Aappam, Idiyappam(string hoppers)and Set dosa.
 The history of this vada curry is they say that they started making this from the leftover vadas.
-Now it has become famous menu all over Tamil Nadu.
+Now it has become popular menu all over Tamil Nadu.
 If you never tried making this vada curry before, I suggest to try atleast once.
 I bet you will make it again and again.

 Atukulu Dosa(Poha Dosa or Aappam)